adharafardhin/LIFE4137/README.md

 - Open Source: Available under the Artistic License 2.0, allowing for wide accessibility and modifications.
 - Scalability: Efficiently handles all-vs-all comparisons, making it suitable for both small and large-scale genomic studies.

+#### Why MUMmer4?

+MUMmer4 was used in this project to align the genomes of different Cochlearia species with the reference genome of Cochlearia excelsa.
+This tool was essential for identifying conserved regions and structural variations, such as inversions and translocations, across the genomes.
+By visualizing these alignments, MUMmer4 helped me understand how centromeric regions have evolved differently among the species, making it a key tool for analyzing genomic similarities and differences efficiently.

 ## MCScanX: Multiple Collinearity Scan Toolkit
 MCScanX is a powerful bioinformatics tool designed for synteny analysis, which identifies and visualizes collinear blocks of genes across multiple genomes.
 It builds upon the original MCScan algorithm, offering enhanced functionality and a suite of downstream analysis tools.
 MCScanX is widely used in comparative genomics studies to understand genome evolution, gene duplication, and structural variations between species.